Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 and double-dash options, e.g., `ls --help`.
 You will usually see both kinds listed when you get help for a command.

-Single-dash options are always single characters, and they can be chained together, e.g., `ls -asr`.
+Single-dash options are always single characters, and they can be chained together, e.g.: `ls -asr` is the same as `ls -a -s -r`.

-Double-dash options are longer strings, usually in "plain English", and have to be listed separately, e.g., `ls --all --size --reverse`.
+Double-dash options are longer strings, usually in "plain English", and must be listed separately, e.g.: `ls --all --size --reverse`.

+Usually the order doesn't matter - but check the documentation if things do not behave the way you expect.

 Some options have both forms, some have one or the other.
 Single-dash options are the original approach from the early days of Unix, but restricts the number of options that can be defined, so double-dash was developed to allow for limitless options.

+Finally, some options take arguments, e.g.: `ls --color=always`, which prints the names of files and directories in different colors depending on their types.
+Again, see documentation for valid choices.